-- C. The maximum sill height for any ground floor glazing necessary to meet the minimum glazing standards of this section shall be 4 feet. - D. Any façade that is built up to an interior mid-block property line is not required to have glazing on that
+- C. The maximum sill height for any ground floor glazing necessary to meet the minimum glazing standards of this section shall be 4 feet. - D. Any façade that is built up to an interior mid-block property line is not required to have glazing on that façade if not prohibitions and no contractual or legal impediments exist that would prevent a building being constructed on the adjacent property up to the wall of the façade. - E. The requirements in this section shall not apply if the Building Code prohibits windows on such facades.

-- E. The requirements in this section shall not apply if the Building Code prohibits windows on such facades. - F. The requirements in this section may be reduced if the required level and/or location of glazing conflicts with the Energy Code and/or Green Building Program Standards.
+F. The requirements in this section may be reduced if the required level and/or location of glazing conflicts with the Energy Code and/or Green Building Program Standards.
 Shading devices and/or the use of fritted glass are encouraged to mitigate solar impacts, particularly on south and west facing facades.